 A ball dropped from a great height, drops dead when not given a spin.
 But when the ball is given a spin, the wind will cause the ball to float in the air and hence give a horizontal float before it is drops onto the ground.
 In ballistics, this phenomenon need to be completely understood and the wind directions analyzed to predict the path of a spinning bullet or a missile.
 Missiles from submarines will have to take into effect the direction of the water current for accuracy.
 All sports including cricket, baseball, basketball, golf, and others that have a ball associated with the game use Magnus effect to their advantage.

 The Bernoulli’s Principle was once a topic tested during the A Level Cambridge Physics examinations in Singapore but it has been taken out of the main curriculum in the recent years.
 Nevertheless, it remains to be a key concept in explaining many of our daily life phenomenon.
-We’ll discuss more during our Physics tuition classes.
+We’ll discuss more during our A Level Physics tuition classes.